Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/3-longest-prefix-match.md

 "Only a little!
 It’s a bit cold but I’ll be fine."
 He stepped under cover and slicked some of the moisture off his body.
 "Also, it comes right out of my fur."

 "Neat!
-So, um…I really enjoyed tonight."
+So, um...
+I really enjoyed tonight."
 She moved closer, suddenly a bit embarrassed.
 "I think maybe I was a bit of a ‘motor mouth’ as the Humans say."

 "I liked it!"
 He said it genuinely.
 "You’ve got fascinating stories.
 I wanna meet this Human ‘Rylee’ someday, she sounds fascinating!"

 "You don’t know the half of it," she muttered to herself, then snapped back to the present.
 "She’s wonderful!
-She visits Cimbrean sometimes but I don’t know if we’ll meet anytime soon…"
+She visits Cimbrean sometimes but I don’t know if we’ll meet anytime soon..."

 "Too bad.
 I’d love to hear more stories!"

 "Really?"

 He seemed bemused and drew even closer.
 They stood almost nose-to-nose.
 "Really.
 You’re one of the most interesting females I’ve ever met.
-Most…they do important work, and I love them for it.
+Most... they do important work, and I love them for it.
 All us silly males do!
 But not many females explore the galaxy like you have.
 Three diplomatic postings in less than ten years?"
 He flicked his ears, "That’s very impressive!
 The only reason you don’t have more is you’ve raised cubs, too.
 You’re a very impressive female."
 He hesitated for a moment, then darted in and lightly nipped her ear.

 It was a very forward and affectionate gesture and it caught her entirely by surprise.
 She stood, shocked, while he pulled back and panted friendly-like.
 "Message me?
 I wanna plan the next date!"

 "Oh!
-Oh…okay."
+Oh... okay."

 He beamed happily, said his goodbyes, and splashed off into the rain.

 Niral considered, suddenly filled with a silly, happy energy.
 She rushed into the warmth of the Commune and headed towards her private little space, and immediately called Melissa.

-"Melissa! …Yes!
-Let me tell you…"
+"Melissa! ...Yes!
+Let me tell you..."

 ----